genomicsclass/book/pages/plots_to_avoid.md

 ## team 8 73.8 75.6 83.0 75.6 87.7
 ```

-### Displaying Data Well
+#### Displaying data well

-In general you should follow these principles:
+In general, you should follow these principles:

 * Be accurate and clear.
 * Let the data speak.